 Mysore (pronounced my-saw) is the city in India where the long-forgotten Ashtanga Vinyasa System was rediscovered Sri K Pattabhi Jois under the direction of his teacher Sri T Krishnamacharya – two of the pre-eminent yoga teachers of the 20th Century.

 In the West we are used to yoga being taught in a group class format where the teacher leads students through a series of poses.
-This is the way Ashtanga Vinyasa is frequently taught (including at Infinite Yoga – see Ashantaga Vinyasa classes) but traditionally in India the student works independently and learns each postures one by one – Mysore Style.
+This is the way Ashtanga Vinyasa is frequently taught, but traditionally in India the student works independently and learns each postures one by one – Mysore Style.

 Ashtanga Vinyasa consists of six prescribed Series.
 In theory, if a student has mastered all six series, there is a day associated with each series (as traditionally Saturday is not a practice day).
 The order of practice is:

 - Friday (or the day before a moon day): Primary

 - Monday: Advanced A